Title 18 Insurance

 6.0 Eligibility Period

-The Department will notify the employer of eligibility, and inform the employer that he must elect at least five (5) months in advance of the date of policy renewal to participate in the Safety Program.
-Failure to notify the Department within this time period of an intent to renew participation may preclude the employer's participation in the Program for the next year.
+The Department will notify the employer of eligibility, and will inform the employer that the employer must elect at least five (5) months in advance of the date of policy renewal to participate in the Workplace Safety Program.
+Failure to notify the Department within this time period of an intent to renew participation may preclude the employer's participation in the Workplace Safety Program for the upcoming year.
 Election to participate shall commence by contacting the Delaware Department of Insurance.

 7.0 Inspections and Cost